The art and science of planting, caring for, and maintaining trees.

 If you wish to progress to management roles, you will be able to continue to higher level study:

-My Career Pathway (Fresh Green Start) (Level 2)
+My Career Pathway (Horticulture) (Level 2)

 Are you keen to work outside doing a bit of building, planting and tree work?
 Are you interested in learning to grow your own fruits and vegetables to feed your family?
 Then this is the course for you!

-Fresh Green Start is a hands-on, practical programme where you will work with your class to build and create a food garden.
+My Career Pathway (Horticulture) is a hands-on, practical programme where you will work with your class to build and create a food garden.
 Your classroom is not confined to just a room, but a garden where you will be doing the building, planting and growing.

 You do not need any qualifications, previous experience or skills for enrol in this course.
 We will show you how to do everything you need to do.
 Join us on this pathway that will get you started with a practical life working outside.